av4625/robot_dog/README.md

 for other models)
 * Power supply for the servos (I use a 2 cell, 7.4v lipo regulated to 6v)
 * 3D Printer
+* PS4 Controller with a MAC address that you know or have reset

 ## Thoughts
 * Have a global shared pointer to a manager that is a state machine.
 Different